lahari104/Documentations/Jenkins/jenkins-sonar.md

 ![Preview](./Images/jenkins-26.png)
 ![Preview](./Images/jenkins-27.png)

-* At No. of Executors give the number on how many parallel jobs that can run at once, here I have selected `1`.
+* At No.of Executors give the number for no.of parallel jobs that can run at once, Here I have selected `1`.

-* At Remote Root Directory give a path at which you want to  clone the repositories in the node, so that Jenkins will clone the repositories in this path which were given in the pipeline, here, I have give the path as /home/ubuntu/sonar ( this will create a folder called “sonar” in the home path of the ubuntu server and clone the repositories in this folder).
+* At Remote Root Directory give a path at which you want to clone the repositories in the node, so that Jenkins will clone the repositories in this path which were given in the pipeline, here, I have give the path as `/home/ubuntu/sonar` ( this will create a folder called `sonar` in the home path of the ubuntu server and clone the repositories in this folder).

 ![Preview](./Images/jenkins-28.png)

-* At Labels section give a label to the node, Jenkins will able to differentiate the nodes and runs the pipelines based on the node labels only.
+* At Labels section give a label to the node, Jenkins will able to differentiate the nodes and runs the pipelines and builds the code inside the nodes based on the node labels only.
 Here I have given the label name as `sonar-spc`.

 * At usage section select `label expression matching node` option.

 * At launch method select `launching via ssh` option, at `Host` option give the privateIp of the node, at `host key verification strategy` select the non verifying strategy and to add the credentials follow the below steps